 As cholinesterase inhibitors are used as chemical weapons in wars, soldiers and civilians are provided with autoinjection syringes containing carbamate, pyridostigmine, and atropine.
-Pyridostigmine prevents prolonged inhibition of cholinesterase by impeding binding of the chemical agent; however, it does not enter the central nervous system.
+Pyridostigmine prevents prolonged inhibition of cholinesterase by impeding the binding of the chemical agent; however, it does not enter the central nervous system.